silvinor/www/_posts/2026-08-14-loneliness-snowball.md

 You say no to an invitation because you are three days into recovering from the last one.
 The person who invited you does not see recovery.
 They see a no. Repeat that four or five times and they stop asking, and they are not being cruel in stopping - that is the ordinary rule everyone runs.
 A person who says no five times is telling you something.

-Except the message they received is not the message that was sent.
-Jaswal and Akhtar's point applies exactly here: the behaviour that reads as absence of social interest has a different cause, and the cause is invisible. [^7]
+Except the message they received is not the message that was sent, and the cause of the mismatch is invisible from where they are standing. [^7]

 The obvious remedy is to go anyway, and it is worth knowing what going anyway actually buys, because it is less than everyone assumes.
 Belcher and colleagues recorded eighty autistic and non-autistic adults in conversation and had ten-second clips rated by 127 non-autistic observers.
 Autistic participants were rated more poorly - and camouflaging intent did not predict first impressions at all. [^32] That is a finding about strangers rather than about the people who already know you, and it is the harsher setting of the two: with a stranger there is no accumulated goodwill to draw on, and the judgement is made before you have said anything worth judging.
 Attending costs you the evening and does not reliably improve the impression.

-I have written [in my masking essay](/essays/everyone-masks.html) about why.
+I have written [elsewhere](/essays/everyone-masks.html) about why.
 The task in a new room is not performing a social convention; it is *locating* the convention, in a room where nobody has written it down.

 So the wider circle contracts either way, and it contracts quietly.
 Nobody announces that they have stopped inviting you.